Job ID: 10126

 A Best Place to Work and Live – No State Income Tax!

-The community offers outstanding public and private schools, a vibrant arts and culture scene featuring symphony performances, museums, and minor league baseball and soccer, as well as diverse dining and shopping options.
+The community offers outstanding public and private schools, a vibrant arts and culture scene featuring symphony performances, museums, and minor league baseball and soccer, as well as various dining and shopping options.
 El Paso International Airport provides convenient and efficient travel access.
 Outdoor enthusiasts enjoy a unique mountain setting with year-round recreation, abundant sunshine — 302 days per year — and world-class skiing just two hours away.
+With no state income tax, a low cost of living, a commitment to high-quality education, and the continued growth of TTUHSC El Paso, the city offers an exceptional quality of life and an exciting place to live, work, and thrive.

 Professional Qualifications